C4ptainCrunch/thesis/source/index.rst

 ~~~~

 The MCTS agent has a parameter :math:`t` that states how much time the agent may spend on simulation during its turn.
-As we have shown in :numref:`sec:mcts-perf`, given enough time, with MCTS, the estimated value of a node converges to the weighted the average of the true value of the leaves of the subtree.
+As we have shown in :numref:`sec:mcts-perf`, given enough time, with MCTS, the estimated value of a node converges to the weighted average of the true value of the leaves of the subtree.
 So we know that the higher is :math:`t`, the better the agent is.
 However, since we are constrained by the capacity of our computation resources, we have to choose a reasonable value of :math:`t`.

 Given our objective of producing an agent capable of playing against a human, choosing a value of :math:`t` higher than 1 minute is unrealistic as the human will not want to wait for more than that at each turn of the game.
 While 1 minute is an upper bound, having a much smaller waiting time at each turn would be valuable.
 We think that  :math:`t = 5s` is a reasonable value.